 Form 8997 has four parts that may require entries:

 - Part II: Current tax year capital gains deferred by investing in QOF.
-List here this year's short-term and long-term deferred capital gains from QOF investments.
+List here this year's short-term and long-term deferred capital gains from QOF investments made during the current year.

 - Part IV: Total QOF investment holdings at year end due to deferrals.
 List here QOF investments held at the end of the year, including for each QOF the amount of short-term and long-term deferred gain.

-Note: This is a guide to entering Form 8997 in the TaxSlayer Pro program.
+Note: This is a brief guide to entering Form 8997 in the TaxSlayer Pro program.
 This is not intended as tax advice.
+You are encouraged to read the IRS instructions as well as their FAQ, especially with respect to information about inclusion events.